 The primary focus of his research and teaching is sociolinguistics, the relation between linguistic variation and change and social structure.
 He is especially interested in the relation between language and ethnicity, social class and style, language variation and change, pidgin and creole languages, African American Vernacular English, and the applications of linguistics to educational problems.

 He is the author of numerous scholarly articles, and author or editor of several books, including A Festival of Guyanese Words (ed., 1978), Dimensions of a Creole Continuum (1987), Analyzing Variation in Language (co-ed., 1987), Sociolinguistics and Pidgin-Creole Studies (ed., 1988), African American English: Structure, History and Use (co-ed., 1998), African American Vernacular English: Features, Evolution, Educational Implications (1999), Creole Genesis, Attitudes and Discourse (co-ed., 2000), Spoken Soul: The Story of Black English (co-authored, 2000, winner of an American Book Award), Style and Sociolinguistic Variation (co-ed., 2001), Language in the USA: Themes for the Twenty-First Century (co-ed., 2004), Language, Culture and Caribbean Identity (co-ed, 2012) and African American, Creole and Other Vernacular Englishes: A Bibliographic Resource (co-authored, 2012).
-He has a book coming in 2016 from Cambridge University Press, Variation and Change in Socioilnguistics and Creole Studies; Theory and Analysis.
+He has a book scheduled for publication in 2016 or 2017 from Cambridge University Press, Variation and Change in Sociolinguistics and Creole Studies: Theory and Analysis.
 For further details, see the Research Interests statement and the CV on this site.